Sublinear Random Access Generators for Preferential Attachment Graphs: On-the-fly Graph Generators

 \LongVersion

 \LongVersionEnd

-We now relate the various models. \ShortVersion Proof omitted from this extended abstract. \ShortVersionEnd \begin{claim}[\cite{AlamKM13}] The random graphs $BA_n$ and $Z_n$ are identically distributed. \end{claim} \LongVersion \begin{proof} The proof is by induction on $n$.
+We now relate the various models { defined in Section~\ref{section.models}.
+The following relation is crucial for our implementation of the on-the-fly generator for BA-graphs. } \ShortVersion Proof omitted from this extended abstract. \ShortVersionEnd \begin{claim}[\cite{AlamKM13}] The random graphs $BA_n$ and $Z_n$ are identically distributed. \end{claim} \LongVersion \begin{proof} The proof is by induction on $n$.
 The basis ($n=1$) is trivial.
 To prove the induction step, assume that $BA_{n-1}$ and $Z_{n-1}$ are identically distributed.
 We need to prove that the next edges $e_n$ and $e'_n$ in the two processes are also identically distributed, given a graph $G$ as the realization of $BA_{n-1}$ and $Z_{n-1}$, respectively.

 The head of $e_n$ is chosen according to the degree distribution $\degdist(BA_{n-1})=\degdist(G) $.
 Since the out-degree of every vertex is one,

 Thus, an equivalent way of choosing the head of $e_n$ is as follows: (1)~ with probability $1/2$, choose a random vertex uniformly (this corresponds to the $\frac 12 \cdot \frac 1{n-1}$ term), and (2)~with probability $1/2$ toss a $\indegdist(BA_{n-1})$-dice (this corresponds to the $\frac 12 \cdot \frac{\indeg(v_i,BA_{n-1})}{n-1}$ term).